 Travelling to Tokyo?
 You lucky thing!
-I squeezed in 3 visits last year and this crazy, crepe-filled, crowded capital still left me wanting more.
+I squeezed in 3 visits last year and this crazy, crepe-filled, captivating capital still left me wanting more.

 Whether you’re planning your first or your 30th visit, here are 25 weird and wonderful things to do in Tokyo to have the best time ever.